jmdaweb/NVDARemoteServer/readme.md

 To build the rpm version, the rpmdevtools package is required.
 Install it using your package manager.

 1. Navigate to the RHEL directory inside this repo (choose between RHEL 6, RHEL 7 or RHEL 8).
-If you run Centos versions later than Centos 8, or Fedora, the RHL 8 package is what you need.
+If you run Centos versions later than Centos 8, the RHL 8 package is what you need.
+Use RHEL7 package for Fedora too.
 2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
 3. Run the script: `./build.sh`.
 The final rpm will be located at `~/rpmbuild/RPMS/noarch` directory.
 4. Install the package using rpm: `rpm -U NVDARemoteServer.rpm`

 To uninstall it, run `rpm -e NVDARemoteServer`

-### Building for Mac Os x
+### Building for Mac Os

-1. Navigate to the Mac Os x directory inside this repo.
+1. Navigate to the Mac Os directory inside this repo.
 2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
 3. Run the script: `sudo ./build.sh`
 4. Install the generated package using Finder or the terminal.
 Remember to allow untrusted software installation in System preferences > Security and privacy.
 To install from the terminal, run the following command: `installer -pkg NVDARemoteServer.pkg -target /`